Everything travelers need to know about Wuhan coronavirus - Local News 8

 Advisories discourage travel to China

 The US State Department has escalated its China travel warning to the highest level.
-The State Department advisory, dated January 30, is at “Level 4: Do not travel.”
+The State Department advisory is at “Level 4: Do not travel.”

-The US Centers for Disease Control and Prevention has also raised its travel advisory for China to the highest level.
-The “Warning – Level 3” status urges travelers to avoid all nonessential travel to the country.
+The US Centers for Disease Control and Prevention’s travel advisory is also at the highest level, urging travelers to avoid all nonessential travel to the country.

-The United Kingdom’s Foreign and Commonwealth Office has advised against all travel to Hubei Province.
-“If you’re in this area and able to leave, you should do so,” the FCO said in its advisory.

-FCO advises against all but essential travel to the rest of mainland China.

-The Canadian government has also issued a travel advisory urging citizens to avoid all travel to Hubei Province and nonessential travel to the rest of China.
+The United Kingdom and Canada are among other nations that have issued travel warnings for China.

-The World Health Organization has declared the novel coronavirus outbreak a public health emergency of international concern, after an emergency committee reconvened Thursday in Geneva.
+The World Health Organization declared the novel coronavirus outbreak a public health emergency of international concern, after an emergency committee reconvened on January 30 in Geneva.

-Several foreign governments, including the United States, Japan, Germany and Italy are evacuating or planning to evacuate citizens from Wuhan.
+A number of foreign governments, including the United States, the United Kingdom, France and South Korea have evacuated citizens from Wuhan.

 Airlines are suspending flights to China